stackql/stackql-devel/developer_guide.md

 ### On mac

 Download and unzip.
-For the sake of example, let us consider the executable `~/Downloads/infraql`.
+For the sake of example, let us consider the executable `~/Downloads/stackql`.

 First:
 ```
-chmod +x ~/Downloads/infraql
+chmod +x ~/Downloads/stackql
 ```

 Then, on OSX > 10, you will need to whitelist the executable for execution even though it was not signed by an identifie developer.
-Least harmful way to do this is try and execute some command (below is one candidate), and then open `System Settings` > `Security & Privacy` and there should be some UI to allow execution of the untrusted `infraql` file.
+Least harmful way to do this is try and execute some command (below is one candidate), and then open `System Settings` > `Security & Privacy` and there should be some UI to allow execution of the untrusted `stackql` file.
 At least this works on High Sierra `v1.2.1`.

 Then, run test commands, such as:
 ```
-~/Downloads/infraql --keyfilepath=$HOME/moonlighting/infraql-original/keys/sa-key.json exec "select group_concat(substr(name, 0, 5)) || ' lalala' as cc from google.compute.disks where project = 'lab-kr-network-01' and zone = 'australia-southeast1-b';" -o text
+~/Downloads/stackql --keyfilepath=$HOME/moonlighting/stackql-original/keys/sa-key.json exec "select group_concat(substr(name, 0, 5)) || ' lalala' as cc from google.compute.disks where project = 'lab-kr-network-01' and zone = 'australia-southeast1-b';" -o text
 ```

 ## Notes on vitess